MatHelio314/stepper_motor_ws/README.md

 Show position, velocity and torque feedback on screen compared to demanded values.
 Change input velocity, acceleration and other parameters directly via the gui.

+# Homing mode timout

+After 10 secs, the homing mode stops and claims that it failed, it is not very convenient when the motor is further than 42mm of the limit switch.

+# Limit switch during operation

+for now, the limit switch is only used for homing mode and if it is pushed while not being in that mode, it will issue no response on the motor.
+The behavior i want is that if the limit switch is pressed outside of homing mode, the motor should stop immediatly

+# Emergency stop during homing mode

+For now, the only way to stop the homing mode is to press the limit switch (or powering off the motor of course).
+I need to implement a button that stops the homing mode quickly